You're here: Home > Types

 Italy Version The Italy-version of the Steyr Puch Haflinger.

-USA Version The Puch Haflinger USA-version with the "frog-eyes".
+North American Version The Puch Haflinger North American version with the "frog-eyes".

 Schneewiesel The tracked Haflinger version manufactured by Kahlbacher.